edge-group-polito/Side-Channel-Dojo/README.md

 ---

 ## 🐍 Advanced Python SCA scripts (`sw/sca_python`)
+**NOTE :** Parameters of the scripts are  hardwired and should be changed directly inside the python file.
+In future versions these could be passed as arguments by command line.

 This folder contains **non-notebook** tooling for long-running and advanced attacks (💡 recommended to run via `tmux` or similar, since many scripts take a long time).